duwand-dev/Figma-Design-Hometask/README.md

 **Tracking Icon positions according to Curve in SVG when the user clicks Read more / Read less** :

 This was the most challenging thing because there was no supported libraries or functions to track the curve.
-I drew it into canvas element and got the image data.
-Then I calculated the position.
+Drew it into canvas element and got the image data.
+Then calculated the position.